 The collaboration of online gamers, tracers, neuroscientists and cutting-edge artificial intelligence resulted in a map of every one of the fruit fly’s 139 255 neurons and 50 million of their synaptic connections.
 The word connectome highlights that it is those connections, ie synapses, between neurons where the brain’s most vital work takes place.

 Most neurons look a bit like a tree, with a trunk, branches, roots and twigs.
-Just as a tree affects its neighbors, its roots connecting to surrounding organisms and its branches battling for sunlight, neurons connect with each other via synapses.
+Just as a tree affects its neighbours, its roots connecting to surrounding organisms and its branches battling for sunlight, neurons connect with each other via synapses.
 But a whole brain is even more connected than a forest, because neurons can reach each other across comparatively massive distances.

 “It would be like a tree in New York interacting with a tree in Los Angeles,” said Dorkenwald.
 “Some of these neurons span the entire brain, from one eye to the other eye.
 There’s a diversity of sizes, from tiny neurons to others 100 times as big.”